Think one person can’t make a difference? Think again!

 CHS has grown throughout the years to better serve the people and pets of Connecticut.
 In 1958, headquarters moved to 701 Russell Road, Newington, CT.
 In 1998, the new 30,000-square-foot, state-of-the-art headquarters and Fox Memorial Clinic were completed on CHS grounds in Newington.
 This facility more than tripled the capacity to care for pets in need, and improved and expanded services to pets and their families.
 The Fox Memorial Clinic opened in April of 1999, offering reduced-fee veterinary services for pet owners in financial need.
 In 2004 and 2011, respectively, the Westport and Waterford facilities were expanded and renovated using state-of-the-art technology to better care for pets in a safe and healthy environment.

 CHS’ programs have also grown in response to the needs of the community.
 A Pet Food Pantry works to keep more pets in homes and out of shelters.
 Pop-up clinics deliver vaccine and wellness services to high-need communities across the state.
 Education and outreach initiatives inspire the next generation to be kind to animals, help animal welfare professionals excel in their roles, and engage learners of all ages in the protection of animals.

-Throughout its history, CHS has remained at the forefront of the animal welfare world, enriching the lives of the citizens and animals of our great state.
+Throughout its history, CHS has remained at the forefront of the animal welfare world, enriching the lives of the citizens and animals of Connecticut.
 With the powerful human-animal bond at the heart of its mission, CHS envisioned by Gertrude O. Lewis, continues to evolve and expand to serve the needs of the community and to plan for the future.